Can a Black Mamba Kill a Lion?

 In the end, it is clear that a confrontation between a black mamba and a lion would not be a fair fight, and it is unlikely that the snake would be able to defend itself against the lion.
 However, both species are magnificent animals that should be respected and protected, and it is important to remember that they both play important roles in their ecosystems.

-See also How High Can a Lion Jump?
+See also Can Mountain Lion Climb Trees?

 How does the black mamba’s venom compare to other venomous snakes?